Solar-powered irrigation and improved cooking stoves for communities in the Bugesera district

 LATEST PROJECT HIGHLIGHTS AND IMPACTS

-- Solar-powered irrigation systems installed on 10 hectares of land, supporting 300 farmers
+- Solar-powered irrigation systems installed on 12.64 hectares, supporting 342 farmers

 IKI Small Grants supports APEFA in their organisational capacity development over a period of two years.
 Measures include an intensive training on newest trends in Monitoring and Evaluation, focusing on the impact level as well as fundraising trainings.